yegor256/xdsd/_drafts/2014-04-07-incremental-feature.md

 ## System Analyst

-I'm a requirements analyst.
+TBD...

 ## Architect

-I'm an architect and my task is to implement a requirement, specified formally in SRS, saying "User can download TGZ Archive".
+I'm an architect and my task is to implement a requirement formally specified in the SRS.
+PM is expecting a working feature from me, which I can deliver only when the architecture is clear, classes are designed and implemented.

-To implement this feature I need
+I can introduce the following puzzles:

+ * SRS doesn't explain requirements properly
+ * UML diagrams are not clear enough
+ * Components are not implemented
+ *

+When all of my puzzles are resolved, I can get back to the main task and finish feature implementation.
+Obviously, this may take long time, days or even weeks.
+But the cost of the main task is less than an hour.
+What is the point of all this hard work?
+I'll earn my hours from all that bugs reported.

+Once again, my main task will be closed and paid when System Analyst changes its state to "implemented" in the SRS.

 ## Designer

+TBD...

-## Implementer (Programmer)
+## Programmer

+TBD...

 ## Tester

+TBD...